Combinatorics of compactified universal Jacobians: Stratifying the compactified universal Picard variety.

 Let $X$ be a stable curve of genus $g$.
 We consider $\PXd$, its compactified degree-$d$ Jacobian. $\PXd$ is a connected, reduced, possibly reducible, projective variety of pure dimension $g$ whose smooth locus is a disjoint union of (finitely many) $g$-dimensional varieties parametrizing line bundles of degree $d$ on $X$.

-Several constructions of $\PXd$ exist in the literature, \cite{OS}, \cite{Cthesis}, \cite{Simpson}, \cite{Esteves}, and they have been proved to be isomorphic to one another even though their modular interpretations are different.
+Several constructions of $\PXd$ exist in the literature, \cite{OS}, \cite{Cthesis}, \cite{Simpson}, \cite{Esteves}, and, except for the one of \cite{Esteves}, they have been proved to be isomorphic to one another even though their modular interpretations are different.
 We here adopt the modular interpretation given in \cite{Cthesis}, according to which $\PXd$ parametrizes ``stably balanced" line bundles of degree $d$ on certain quasistable curves having stable model $X$.
 To give the precise description we need some definitions.

 \begin{defi} Let $G=\sqcup_{i=1}^cG_i$ have $c$ connected components. \begin{enumerate}[(a)] \item A divisor $\md \in \Div^g(G)$ is {\it stable} if $c=1$ and if for every $Z\subset V(G)$ we have $ |\md_Z|>g(Z)-1. $